GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/helm/service-account/README.md

     # check the output of your chart
     helm template . --set iamPolicyMember.iamMember=user:name@example.com

-    # Dryrun your chart and address issues if there are any
+    # Do a dryrun on your chart and address issues if there are any
     helm install . --dry-run --set iamPolicyMember.iamMember=user:name@example.com --generate-name

     # install your chart